 Virtually all independent expenditure communications are required to carry a disclaimer identifying who paid for them.
 In general, disclaimers must be "clear and conspicuous" to give the viewer, listener, or reader adequate notice of the entity paying for and authorizing the communication.
-The disclaimer must not be difficult to read or hear, and may not be easily overlooked.
+The disclaimer must not be difficult to read or hear and may not be easily overlooked.
 Specific disclaimer requirements vary based on the method of communication - print, broadcast, or phone bank.
-13 Disclaimer requirements also vary by state - check out Bolder Advocacy's state law resources for more information.